 Somewhere in the last decade was the ignition of my own torch to pass down, and it’s burning brighter than ever.
 My grandfather would never in his wildest dreams, the flappy white toasts and leftover ground meat that he was, imagined the burger that I am today.
 A long way from being a mere necessity in the 1800’s, or the cold counters of soulless assembly-lines in the 1900’s, I am the poster child of the modern American food-scene, attended with almost obsessive care, even labeled black, served to the most stellar eaters in the country.
-I carry myself with prestigious cuts of beef, in the company of top knives in the industry.
+I carry myself with prestigious cuts of beef, in the company of top knives in the industry similar to that of places like Weston Biltong Company.
 I am more than food.
 I am porn.
 Some even say, better than sex.
 I wouldn’t know.
 I’m just a burger.

 But that was the hubris of my youth.
 Today, I am an older, wiser man.
 In the settlement of fireworks and egos, I have grown enough confidence to tell you that mastering me is only as difficult as the industry would like you to believe.
 With simple tips and tricks, I am not, unlike my grandfather, a mystery.